-With Martin & Jenny
+With Martin & Leslie

 English is delivered by a team of two teachers and two LSAs.
 Nearly all students study English Language to GCSE level at Sands – the course follows the National Curriculum, covering all aspects of reading, writing and speaking and listening.